BanuSelinTosun/BanuSelinTosun.github.io/index.md

 ## Welcome to BanuSelinTosun Personal Page

+### Banu Selin Tosun Resume:

+  * Data scientist with a detailed understanding of mathematics and applied statistics in a Python environment, with 9+ years of experience in materials research, development, and manufacturing
+  * Hands-on experience working with big data, with a focus on finding meaningful conclusions
+  * Experience in experiment design
+  * Experience in explaining and presenting results in context

+### Technical Skills

+  *	Data science & analysis expertise using Python (pandas, NumPy, scikit-learn), Matlab, and SQL well-versed in machine learning algorithms
+  * Git, Spark, Hadoop, QGIS, and basic knowledge of HTML, JavaScript, & CSS
+  * Material characterization and processing expertise in both research and manufacturing environments

+## Data Science Projects

 You can see my recent repo the [editor on GitHub](https://github.com/BanuSelinTosun/street-smart) on Real Estate housing prices.
 For this project, I used AWS EC2 instances to Grid Search the best regressor model with the minimum median absolute percent error.
 The best result achieved via Gradient Boosting Regressor with 11.3 MAPE.

 ## PATENTS